-The Seahawks will need to replace Michael Bennett and Cliff Avril; one is gone, while the other is in the latter stage of his career.
+The Seahawks will need to replace Michael Bennett and Cliff Avril, both of whom departed this offseason.

 A.J.
 Epenesa was a five-star recruit who showed some major promise as a freshman, registering 4.5 sacks.

-As mentioned earlier, I take my 2018 and 2019 mocks into account when making these picks.
+As mentioned earlier, I take my 2019 mock into account when making these picks.
 I have the Rams selecting an edge rusher in my 2019 NFL Mock Draft, yet they could go after another player at the position, given their dire need for outside linebackers.